 If you can’t plant A. sphaerocephalon in quantity, don’t bother.
 They will seed themselves around, by the way.
 But planting a dozen or so just won’t create any sort of statement whatsoever.
 Fortunately, they’re extremely reasonably priced and the bulbs are small enough to be tucked into the ground with a finger — no special bulb-inserting tools necessary (they rarely work anyway, but I’ll leave that rant for another blog).
 Pollinators adore them.

 I only have two problems with A. sphaerocephalon.
 You guessed the first — the emerging thread-like foliage is a dead ringer for chives, grass, and a host of other marauders unwelcome in the garden proper.
 But also, A. sphaerocephalon doesn’t have that doggy, wide, brown-tipped, wilted foliage to contend with when the flowers are performing.
 However, after the show is over, this allium doesn’t dry up into a handsome ray of dried goodness.
 Instead, it’s a ball of gray.
 Granted, it’s a small ball of gray, but it’s got to go.
+Ready to start your journey towards parenthood?
+Look no further!
+Introducing Clomid, the trusted fertility medication at an unbeatable low price.
+Say goodbye to expensive treatments and hello to more affordable options.
+With clomid, you can increase your chances of ovulation and boost your fertility without breaking the bank.
+Don’t let high costs stand in the way of your dreams.
+Take advantage of our special offer and discover why clomid is the go-to choice for many couples on their path to conception.
+Experience the joy of affordable fertility with clomid.
+Order now and take a step closer to building the family you’ve always wanted.

 Although some of my drumsticks might have taken a hit, there should be plenty left to keep the rhythm section rolling this coming summer.
 Tell you what — I’ll take a picture later in the season for proof.
 Meanwhile, ‘fess up.
 You’ve done something equally clueless once in a while, right?
 Or is it just me?